Облачная платформаAdvanced

 Description

 This add-on is a general-purpose, web-based UI for Kubernetes clusters and integrates all commands that can be used in the command-line interface (CLI).
-It allows users to manage applications running in a cluster and troubleshoot faults, as well as manage the cluster itself.
+It allows you to manage applications in a cluster and troubleshoot faults, as well as manage the cluster itself.

 This add-on is a Kubernetes-based extension suite that automates cloud native application tasks like deployment, release, O&M, and availability protection.